Driving in Iceland: The Ultimate Guide to Road Trips

 Renting a Car in Iceland

-Alternatively, the cheaper four- or five-seat Yaris is popular within city limits and on paved roads.
+Alternatively, renting a cheaper car, such as a four- or five-seat Yaris, is popular within city limits and on paved roads.
 However, they're notably smaller and don't contain much space for luggage.

 Please note that you'll need a four-wheel drive if you plan to drive any Highland roads (marked as F-Roads).
-It's also highly recommended to book a four-wheel drive if you are driving in Iceland in winter.
+It's also highly recommended that you book a four-wheel drive if you are driving in Iceland in winter.

 Those renting a car in Iceland should familiarize themselves with the Ring Road encircling the island.
-This road is accessible and easily traversed in any vehicle; it's the main road that will connect you to Iceland's many attractions.
+This road is accessible and easily driven by any vehicle; it's the main road that will connect you to Iceland's many attractions.

 For the entirety of the road, there's only one lane going each way, and you'll find very little traffic.
 In rural Iceland, traffic jams are rare.
 To see updated information about which roads are open and their condition at any given time, visit the Icelandic Road and Coastal Administration (IRCA) or call the number 1777 for information in English.